-Eggs in waffle or Pancakes
+Eggs in waffles or Pancakes

-Adding eggs is completely optional in this batter of pancake or waffle.
+Adding eggs is completely optional in this batter of pancakes or waffles.
 At times I add and at times I skip.
 When I add the eggs, the quantity of milk or water used is reduced.
 That’s it.
 But yes if you want to add some eggs to your diet, and cannot eat them boiled or as is, this is one of the best ways to add them.

 Waffles as Travel and Lunchbox food

 They are also easy to travel food.
 As they can be toasted, all you need to do in the mornings is toss them and you have a nice homemade breakfast while on holiday too.
 They can even be packed for your kid’s lunchbox.
 Yes, they are best when hot, but kids do not prefer very hot food.
 So they are perfect with some drizzle of honey.
 If you want the kids to have it hot, pack them in a hot lunch box, in which the food can stay hot for 3-4 hours.

 Yes as the name indicates, the first main ingredient is Whole Wheat flour.
 I use the simple daily data which we use for making chapati or roti.
 You can however use all-purpose flour/plain flour to your liking.
 As it uses whole wheat flour it is not gluten-free.
 If looking for a gluten-free pancake, check this Buckwheat Sweet Potato Pancakes, which come out equally delicious.

 The next main ingredient is Pumpkin.
 I like to use fresh pumpkin puree and I make it at home.
 I simply peel and chop the pumpkin into small pieces.
 Then pressure cooks it in my Instant pot or pressure cooker.
 One can even roast the pumpkin and then puree it.
 Store-bought pumpkin puree can also be used for this recipe.